onestudio-co/bond-core/packages/core/README.md

 This is just a glimpse of what Bond Core offers.
 Dive into the package and explore the extensive features that can expedite your Flutter development.

-If `bond_core` is a dependency for all other `bond` packages and will be automatically added when any of the other `bond` packages are included, then you're right; it might not be necessary for developers to manually add it to their `pubspec.yaml` file.

-You could mention this in the installation section to provide clarity.
-Here's how you could update that section:

 ## Installation